Peripli/service-manager-cli/docs/commands/logout.md

 # smctl version

 ## Overview
-`smctl logout` allows to logout from service manager.
+`smctl logout` Allows you to log out from service manager.

 ## Usage
 ```bash